jes/scamp-cpu/doc/UCODE.md

 We still have 2 bits spare that we can toggle when !EO.

-Originally RT was in one of the "(unused)" slots conditional no !EO, and DO/DI were decoded from bus_out/bus_in.
-The problem is that all of these signals can cause side effects without a clock edge required, so they are moved out so that they can't "glitch" during the gate delay of the decoding logic.
+Originally RT was in one of the "(unused)" slots conditional on !EO, and DO/DI were decoded from bus_out/bus_in.
+The problem is that these signals can cause side effects without a clock edge required, so they are moved out so that they can't "glitch" during the gate delay of the decoding logic.

 ## Extensibility

-In addition to the 2 unused bits, and the spare but when !EO, bus_out/bus_in have some decodings which are currently unused.
+In addition to the 2 unused bits, and the spare bit when !EO, bus_out/bus_in have some decodings which are currently unused.
 In principle, as long as these unused signals are routed alongside everything else on the backplane, it would be possible to extend the CPU with an extra register (e.g. a dedicated stack pointer) or other modules, at a later date, by just plugging the new module into the backplane